Gravity and the Hierarchy Problem: Inflation and phenomenological consequences

-With these remarks we study inflation in more detail.
-There are three scalar fields that could actively participate in inflationary dynamics; the dilaton $\sigma$, the scalaron $\chi$ (which we will denote by $\phi$ in the Einstein frame) and the SM Higgs $H$.
-To proceed we assume that $\xi_H=-1/6$ for the system to be in the semi-conformal regime: Undesirable large $\gamma$ contribution to the induced Higgs mass (\ref{mus2}) is suppressed.
-The smallness of $\xi_H$ (i.e., $\lesssim O(10)$) means further that the scalaron-dilaton system can dominate in inflationary dynamics.
+With the remarks above, we study inflation in more detail.
+There are two scalar fields that can actively participate in inflationary dynamics; the scalaron $\chi$ (which we will denote by $\phi$ in the Einstein frame) and the SM Higgs $H$.
+To proceed, we assume that $\xi_H=-1/6$ for the system to be in the semi-conformal regime: Undesirable large $\gamma$ contribution to the induced Higgs mass (\ref{mus2}) is suppressed.
+The smallness of $\xi_H$ (i.e., $\lesssim O(10)$) means further that the scalaron can dominate in inflationary dynamics.
+Consequently, the two-field system for inflation reduces to a single-field system, the Starobinsky inflation \cite{Starobinsky:1980te,Mukhanov:1981xt,Starobinsky:1983zz}, predicting